mgonto/restangular/README.md

 # Releases Notes

+## 0.3.4
+* Added new HTTP methods to use: Patch, Head, Trace and Options (thanks @pauldijou)
+* Added tests with Karma for all functionality.

 ## 0.3.3
 * Restangular fields can now be configured.
 You can set the id, route and parentResource fields.
 They're not hardcoded anymore